Near-SUSY to Non-SUSY Crossover: Calculation of Condensates

 In what follows we will drop the subscript and use $\expval{GG}$ and $\expval{\lambda\lambda}$ to refer to the canonically normalized condensates.
 When identifying power-law scaling behavior, we neglect the $\ln(\Lambda/\mu)$ factor.

 We will take conventions such that the moduli are real for simplicity.
 We can now go through each phase and use the minima calculated previously to determine the condensates in the way specified above.
 For a summary of the leading power-law scaling, see \cref{tab:condensate-scaling}.
+The calculations leading to these results are detailed in the rest of the section.